 - The support offered will help you see links between how you think, what you feel and the way you behave, enabling you to create more helpful life patterns

-- PWPs offer regular one to one support through face to face or telephone sessions, guiding you through self-help materials whilst encouraging you by setting in between session work.
+- PWPs offer regular one to one support through face to face, telephone and Microsoft Teams sessions, guiding you through self-help materials whilst encouraging you by setting in between session work.

 How many sessions will I be offered and how often are they?